TABLE OF CONTENTS

 - Ensure that you are using an Aqua platform Premier plan account

 - Ensure that GuardDuty is activated in your AWS account

 - Ensure that you have not modified the default connection profile (IAM role permissions) between Aqua and your account.
 The default permissions include access to GuardDuty APIs, but if you deployed the role manually, or modified the CloudFormation stack during onboarding, you may need to re-add these permissions.

 Aqua platform provides correlation to GuardDuty from both its Real-Time Events (via IP Address) and Scans (for S3 buckets).

 If you have activated the Aqua platform CSPM Real-Time Events for your AWS account, you will see a new option, "Correlate with GuardDuty" next to each event.
 Clicking this option will take you to the GuardDuty integration, filtered by the IP address used in the Event.
 This integration helps determine if a suspicious IP address that triggered an Aqua platform Event is also triggering events in GuardDuty.

 Correlating Scan Results with GuardDuty

 GuardDuty maps many of its findings to specific resources via ARN.
-Because Aqua Wave CSPM scan reports also detect the affected resource ARN, this can be used to correlate results.
+Because Aqua platform CSPM scan reports also detect the affected resource ARN, this can be used to correlate results.
 For example, a finding attached to an S3 bucket in Aqua related to the bucket being publicly exposed can be correlated to results in GuardDuty to see if any suspicious activity had occurred on that bucket.
 Next to each supported scan result is an option to "Correlate with GuardDuty" which, when clicked, will load the associated GuardDuty results.